lengning/Heatmap-wrapper/README.md

 -  [Need normalization or not] If T is specified, median-by-ratio normalization will be performed prior to PCA analysis

+-  [Whether plot heatmap by reordered cells by WaveCrestENI] If T is specified, WaveCrestENI will be performed prior

 -  [OutputName] Need to be XX.pdf.
 The pdf width and height will be automatically adjusted based on # genes and # samples

+-  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (list of key markers)

+-  [FileNameIn] can take .csv, .txt or .tab for WaveCrestENI (condition of cells)

 -  [X11 activation] Default is T. If it is specified as F, X11 will be disactived